 Frontiers in Fungal Biology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Fungal Biology welcome submission of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Case Report, Classification, Data Report, Erratum, Systematic Review and Technology and Code.
+The specialty sections of Frontiers in Fungal Biology welcome submission of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Case Report, Classification, Data Report, Erratum, Systematic Review and Technology and Code.

 When submitting a manuscript to Frontiers in Fungal Biology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.